celinelatulipe/ThinkLikeComputer/_sources/Labs/Week8Lab.rst

     main()

 #.
 The starter code above contains two functions: the main function that creates the turtle and the world, and then has a for loop that iterates 10 times, and the move_random function that moves the turtle to random coordinates.
 Run the code to see what it does.
 #.
-Note that on line X, we call the move_random function and pass the turtle.
+Note that on line 30, we call the move_random function and pass the turtle.
 The move random function has a turt parameter, and when it is called, that turt paramter is a reference variable that points at the turtle we created (dorsa).
 Inside the move_random function, when we give a turtle command we use the name 'turt', but it is actually a reference to our dorsa turtle and causes dorsa to pick up her pen, move, and then put down her pen.
 Note also, that this means the move_random function can be called with another turtle, and it works no matter what name you give your turtle.
 #.
-Look at line y in main.
+Look at line 34 in main.
 This is a commented out function call.
 It's commented out because the square function doesn't exist yet.
 Your job is to create a square function that takes three parameters: a turtle, a number representing the size of square to draw, and a color.
 Define this function at the top of the script where you see the #TODO.
 You can choose whatever parameter names you want (it's find to use 'turt' for the turtle, just like in the move_random function).
 Inside this function, change the turtle to the color passed in, then write the code to draw a square, using the size value.
 #.
 Uncomment the square function call in main to test your function.